 Most record producers in the Dominican Republic were only interested in merengue and popular dance music.
 This laco of interest in roots music led Xiomara to travel to France, where she spent a few months working on a solo recording and collaborating with jazz musician Archie Shepp, Maurice Cullaz, and she shared the stage with a host of world music artists and ensembles including Miriam Makeba, Vocal Sampling, Farafina, and Toure Kunda.

 Known as one of the most progressive artists of her country, Fortuna’s Kumbajei CD was the culmination of her exhaustive musicological investigations of the Dominican Republic’s little-known African-rooted folkloric styles.
-On Kumbajei, she combined jazz, Caribbean, pan-African and world music influences.
-A skilled Dominican ensemble featuring drums, percussion, bass, keyboards, and horns and vocal chorus backed her full-bodied contralto.
+On Kumbajei, she combined jazz, Caribbean, pan-African, and world music influences.
+Embracing the fusion of traditional and modern elements, Fortuna explored themes that resonate with diverse audiences, much like how casinos not on gamstop attract a wide range of players seeking innovative experiences.
+A skilled Dominican ensemble featuring drums, percussion, bass, keyboards, horns, and a vocal chorus backed her full-bodied contralto.
 The festive love song, “Baisabi,” was written by Fortuna’s collaborator Jostibi, with a melody derived from traveling flower vendors and an arrangement based on the saranduga: a dance music genre from Bani.
-The album’s other tracks – from “Leyenda Congo,””An Ale,” to “Letania” and “La Napa”— highlight other Afro-Dominican rhythms: including the Congo of the cofradia religious brotherhood of Villa Mella, the Hatian/Vodu-derived petro and the Carabine from the southern portion of the island.
-The Dominican genres are blended with reggaejazz improvisation and Pan-African world music styles that gives Fortuna’s music a foreign and familiar feel.
+The album’s other tracks—from “Leyenda Congo,” “An Ale,” to “Letania” and “La Napa”—highlight other Afro-Dominican rhythms, including the Congo of the cofradia religious brotherhood of Villa Mella, the Haitian/Vodu-derived petro, and the Carabine from the southern portion of the island.
+The Dominican genres are blended with reggaejazz improvisation and Pan-African world music styles, giving Fortuna’s music a foreign and familiar feel.

 Discography: